Parks in Windsor, Ontario: Great Western Park

 After the parking lot at the foot of Aylmer Avenue (Northbound) and Glengarry Avenue (Southbound), the park transitions into Great Western Park.
 Until as recently as 2000, there was a large turntable, that used to turn locomotives, a relic of Windsor's railroading past.

 The Great Western Park contains wide open space for playing many games, along with benches, and completely re-landscaped gardens and bays.
-The Great Western Park also contains a service center with murals of railroading-related scenes.
+The Great Western Park also contains a service centre with murals of railroading-related scenes.

 Bert Weeks Memorial Gardens

-These gardens, including a magnificent curved waterfall and plaza are dedicated to a former Windsor Mayor from 1975–1982 who got the ball rolling for the entire riverfront park system in the mid-1970s.
-They contain a terraced garden, plaza, font, waterfall, reflecting pool, and a small bridge around a bay, also linking the Detroit-Windsor Tunnel pumping house, via a securely locked door.
-It has many trees and lamps along the trails to add to the already wonderful scenery.
-Bert Weeks Memorial Gardens was designed by Windsor architect Michele Di Maio to symbolize Weeks's life; the font above the waterfall represents his birth, the waterfall his political career, the reflecting pool his retirement and the ending of his life is marked by small waterfall at the foot of the plaza.
-A striking noon mark in the centre of the reflecting pool symbolizes Weeks's career as a watchmaker.
-A bronze bust of Weeks, sculpted by noted local sculptor, Christopher Rees, (deceased) stands on the west side of the garden.
-A plaque below the bust describes Weeks's life (he died in 1990) and his many contributions to the City of Windsor.
+The Bert Weeks Memorial Gardens were designed by Windsor architect Michele Di Maio, and are dedicated to former Windsor mayor Bert Weeks.
+These gardens contain a terraced garden, plaza, font, waterfall, reflecting pool, and a small bridge around a bay, also linking the Detroit-Windsor Tunnel pumping house, via a locked door, with trees and lamps along the trails.
+A bronze bust of Weeks, created by local sculptor, Christopher Rees, stands on the west side of the garden, with a plaque below the bust describing Weeks's life and contributions to the City of Windsor.

 Clifford and Joan Hatch Wildflower Garden

 This wildflower garden is located directly west of the end of the park, along the Hiram Walker Canadian Club distillery, and contains several bays and gardens of wildflowers.
-A restroom was built into the hill-side below the bike trail, with the roof providing a very large and beautiful overhang/lookout to observe the river and Detroit Skyline.
+A restroom was built into the hill-side below the bike trail, with the roof providing an overhang/lookout to observe the river and Detroit Skyline.

 Jackson Park, Queen Elizabeth II Gardens, and Windsor Stadium

 Its walkways are brick-laid, compared to typical concrete, asphalt, tarmac, or even gravel in other parks.
 The park even used to hold an actual World War II Lancaster bomber.
 Mounting public pressure caused City Hall to finally take down the bomber, listening to the public's requests to fully restore the bomber and protect it from the elements, and from any further deterioration.

 The Queen Elizabeth II Gardens are located in Jackson Park, and are sunken gardens, with flowers, rocks, and a former reflecting pool.

-Behind the park and garden lies the Windsor Stadium, where the Windsor Bulldogs play their games.
+The former Windsor Stadium, used for football, rugby, and soccer, is adjacent to Jackson Park.
+Former tenants include the Windsor AKO Fratmen and Windsor Stars.